ArdentEmpiricist/enc_file/README.md

 assert_eq!(hash1, hash2); //Make sure hash1 == hash2
 ```

+## To do:
+- [x] Add encrypted map on harddrive to use several keys
+- [x] Add main menu to guide through the process
+- [ ] Enable command-line arguments
+- [ ] Add option to securely delete files

-Issues and feedback are highly appreciated.
+**Issues and feedback are highly appreciated.**